simoninireland/epydemic/doc/sir.rst

 .. autoclass:: SIR

-The Synchronous-Infected-Recovered or SIR process is one of the oldest models of disease, first arising in a paper by :ref:`Kermack and McKendrick <KMcK27>` in 1927.
+The Susceptible-Infected-Recovered or SIR process is one of the oldest models of disease, first arising in a paper by :ref:`Kermack and McKendrick <KMcK27>` in 1927.